 For the purposes of the provisions of this Act relating to redundancy payments “the relevant date” in relation to a notice of intention to claim or a right to a redundancy payment in pursuance of such a notice—

 (a) in a case falling within paragraph (a) of subsection (2) of section 148, means the date on which of the last of the four or more consecutive weeks before the service of the notice came to an end, and

-(b) in a case falling within paragraph (b) of that subsection, means the date on which the last of the series
+(b) in a case falling within paragraph (b) of that subsection, means the date on which the last

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.